 The caption of the image reads: The vagus nerve origin in the brainstem: The vagus nerve exits and enters the medulla part of the brain stem and from there goes into the neck and into the body and up from there it goes into other parts of the brainstem and brain.
-The vagus nerves’ unique location at the main relay station of the body that craniocervical brainstem junction is why it has such a wide-ranging influence over how the body feels reacts and functions in both stressful situations and peaceful situations.
+The vagus nerves’ unique location at the main relay station of the body the craniocervical brainstem junction is why it has such a wide-ranging influence over how the body feels reacts and functions in both stressful situations and peaceful situations.

 Of note in the above illustration to the right is the nodose ganglion.
-The vagus nerve facilitates messages back and forth from the brain to heart.
+The vagus nerve facilitates messages back and forth from the brain to the heart.
 Afferents (messages in) go through the nodose ganglion (nerve bundle) which sits in front of the atlas (C1 vertebra).
 If the C1 vertebra is unstable and causes problems of “nerve pinching” this is how upper cervical instability can affect the heart rate variability.
 The C1 vertebrae would sit between the left and right side Nodose Ganglion.

 Location, location, location.
 Compression, compression, compression.

 What are we seeing in this image?
-The superior cervical sympathetic ganglion isolated so we can observe its proximity to the C2 vertebrae.
-Cervical instability that can lead to a “wandering” C1, C2, C3 vertebrae will impact the proper nervous system function of the vagus nerve and the superior cervical sympathetic ganglion.
+The superior cervical sympathetic ganglion is isolated so we can observe its proximity to the C2 vertebrae.
+Cervical instability that can lead to a “wandering” C1, C2, and C3 vertebrae will impact the proper nervous system function of the vagus nerve and the superior cervical sympathetic ganglion.

 Compression and stretching of the vagus nerve in the neck